 Southern Pacific Santa Rosalia Branch

-Tony Thompson's SP Santa Rosalia Branch is offered as a 2-Fer with Jack Burgess' Yosemite Valley, a 30 minute drive away -- these are fairly close to the hotel and San Jose Airport.
+Tony Thompson's SP Santa Rosalia Branch is offered as a 2-Fer with either David Griffy or Ted Stephens, about a 45 minute drive away -- these are fairly close to the hotel and San Jose Airport.
 You will have about 2 hours on each Railroad and will switch off at lunch.

 The layout is set in the Central Coast area of California in 1953, and represents a mythical branch line (see map).
 The branch is primarily a switching challenge and hosts numerous industries typical of the area and era.